Woden Interchange

-Woden Interchange was located in Woden Town Centre, Canberra, Australia, adjacent to Westfield Woden.
-It was served by ACTION and CDC Canberra services.
+Woden Interchange is a bus station located in the Woden Town Centre in the Canberra suburb of Phillip.
+It was opened in 1972 and is served by ACTION and CDC Canberra services.

+The original interchange closed in 2023 and was replaced by a temporary facility until a redeveloped interchange opened three years later.

 History

+Original Interchange (1972-2023)

 In March 1972, the National Capital Development Commission awarded Leighton Contractors a contract to build Woden bus station.
 It opened on 4 December 1972.
 On 6 December 1982, an upgrade was completed that doubled its size and included heated waiting rooms.
 This increased the number of bus platforms from 15 single-bus bays to 17 mostly double-bus bays.

+Canberra was a pioneer of the timed-transfer bus system, and was cited as a model in a 1981 study for the US Department of Transportation.
+A map of a theoretical bus station was presented based on Woden Interchange.

 In 1994, a further upgrade was completed.

 Having been named Woden bus station since it opened, in April 2019 it was renamed Woden Interchange.
 It is to be replaced by a new interchange with a Canberra Institute of Technology campus to open on the old site in 2025.
 It closed on 29 January 2023 with a temporary facility opened to the north pending completion of a permanent replacement as part of the Woden light rail station.

+New Interchange (2026-Present)

+The new bus interchange opened on 20 April 2026, with the closure of the temporary interchange.